I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted about 4 years ago

 When georgiarose reaches 200 Chic Points, she will be in the Style Council!

 They’re my favourite place to find tights, which can be hard for me because I only buy ethically made and second hand.
 However, I’ve found their staff nothing but haughty and rude.
-I far prefer to buy online from them.posted almost 4 years ago
+I far prefer to buy online from them.posted about 4 years ago

-I agree with a lot of you that the clothes are over priced, but I enjoy going to the store and looking online at how the mannequins and models are dressed…they give me inspiration!posted almost 4 years ago
+I agree with a lot of you that the clothes are over priced, but I enjoy going to the store and looking online at how the mannequins and models are dressed…they give me inspiration!posted about 4 years ago

 I think that AA does carry some great simple and basic pieces that come in handy, but some items can be pricey.
 I think it has to do with the “AA image” and the brand, hence the price.
-But to each their own.posted almost 4 years ago
+But to each their own.posted about 4 years ago